The Slatington News:

 Lafenus E. Schlauch (1836-1890) would remain one of the editors and a proprietor of the paper for nineteen years until he sold the paper in 1888.
 Born near Fogelsville in Lehigh County, he was a printer by trade at an early age.
 He died in January 1890 after a series of illnesses left him blind and disabled.
 His son Penrose (1862-1888), who had also worked on the newspaper until it was sold, preceded his father in death.
 His wife Lowina Peters (1837-1913) died in 1913.

-22 September 1869 After a very short time, Smith retired and moved out of Slatington, and Henry Abraham Kline (1844-1923) took a position with the newspaper which was now published every Wednesday from a site opposite Mack's block on Main Street.
-Mack's Block was the set of buildings from the bank on the northwest corner of Main and Second streets up to the current Allen O. Delke Post 16 legion building.
+22 September 1869 After a very short time, Smith retired and moved out of Slatington, and Henry Abraham Kline (1844-1923) took a position with the newspaper, which was now published every Wednesday from a site opposite Mack's block on Main Street.
+Mack's block was the set of buildings from the bank on the northwest corner of Main and Second Streets up to the current Allen O. Delke Post 16 Legion building.
 The newspaper office would have been across the street in a building that was located where the current Baptist Church is.
 Kline also took over a share of the bookstore and the stationary store.

 Kline, born at Kline's Corner in Berks County, led a really unique life.
 He was a Civil War veteran, having enlisted 5 November 1862 in Company K of the 151st Pennsylvania Infantry Regiment (volunteers).
 The regiment suffered extremely heavy casualties at the Battle of Gettysburg on 1 July 1863.
 Kline was among those wounded, and he was taken prisoner, but he was able to escape.

 After leaving Slatington where he was an express agent before becoming involved with the newspaper, Kline went west.
 At about this time, he married Jennie Becker (1845-1925) who was from nearby Trexlertown, PA.
-He ended up in Buchanan, MI where he worked in a dry goods store.
+He next went to Buchanan, MI where he worked in a dry goods store.
 He eventually ended up in Chicago where he worked at different jobs over the years.

 Around 1916, he and his wife returned to Allentown.
 According to the 1920 census, he was still working at the age of 74 as a laborer in a bobbin works.
 On a visit to his sister in Catasauqua, he fell ill and then died.
 His wife died three years later in 1925, and they were buried in Zion Union Cemetery, Maxatawny, PA.